joelcancela/S8_RAI_RMIWebHook/README.md

 * Launch the client by launching the ```MainClient``` class with no arguments.
 * You'll be asked to enter the server IP (Only the IP !) in our case, it will be ```localhost```.
-* Then you'll be asked to enter a nickname to be indentified by the server (a string whatever you want).
+* Then you'll be asked to enter a nickname to be identified by the server (a string whatever you want).
 * A prompt will appear where you will be able to type your commands.

 #### Available commands for Client